smallDazza/T2A2-Webserver/README.md

 ![invite public](./docs/invite-public.png)

     - Error Handling:
-        1. Outing id or grou id do not exist.
+        1. Outing id or group id does not exist.
         2. Incorrect field format.
-        3. Cannot create public invite for outings not done by family group mamber or that are private outings.
+        3. Cannot create public invite for outings not done by a family group member or that are private outings.
         4. Not an admin, so cannot create a public invite.

 ![invite error 1](./docs/invite_error_handling1.png)